 - Environmental Health & Safety promotes public health through plan review, permitting and inspections of food service establishments, child day care facilities, nursing homes, hotels, public pools and tattoo artists.
 The Division investigates lead exposure in children and pregnant women.

-- Environmental Services provides education, regulates activities and partners with the community to advance health and safety, food protection, solid waste recycling and disposal, animal care and control, onsite wastewater disposal, groundwater well protection, soil erosion control and water quality.
+- Environmental Services provides education, regulates activities and partners with the community to advance solid waste recycling and disposal, animal care and control, stormwater, soil erosion control and water quality.

 - Leads in developing and implementing fiscally responsible capital improvement program for Wake County.
 Manages all capital projects and real estate assignments for County departments and the Board of Commissioners.

 - The Finance Department is responsible for the Financial Reporting of Wake County.
 We maintain financial reports, cash flow and banking, managing the County’s debt and debt payments, vendor management, bidding and RFP’s.